 NOTE 1: The GUTI points to the MME where the KASME is stored.

-The key set identifier KSIASME is a parameter which is associated with the KASME derived during EPS AKA authentication.
-The key set identifier KSIASME is allocated by the MME and sent with the authentication request message to the mobile station where it is stored together with the KASME.
+The key set identifier KSIASME is a parameter which is associated with the KASME derived during EPS AKA authentication or EAP authentication.
+The key set identifier KSIASME is allocated by the MME and sent with the authentication request message, or in all downlink NAS messages transporting EAP signaling, to the mobile station where it is stored together with the KASME.
 The purpose of the KSIASME is to make it possible for the UE and the MME to identify a native KASME without invoking the authentication procedure.
 This is used to allow re-use of the KASME during subsequent connection set-ups.

 The key set identifier KSISGSN is a parameter which is associated with the mapped KASME derived from UMTS keys during inter-RAT mobility, cf. clauses 9 and 10 of the present specification.
 The key set identifier KSISGSN is generated in both the UE and the MME respectively when deriving the mapped KASME during idle procedures in E-UTRAN and during handover from GERAN/UTRAN to E-UTRAN.
 The KSISGSN is stored together with the mapped KASME.